-First Amendment, Law 3161 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Constitutional Law
+First Amendment, LAW 3161

-This course provides a legal analysis and study of the text, history, theory and jurisprudence related to the U.S. Constitution's First Amendment, including an analysis of its five freedoms: speech, press, assembly, petitioning, and religion.
+Course Frequency: Offered when student interest and faculty availability allow assembly, petitioning, and religion.
 Specific topics will include free speech methodology; unprotected and less protected speech; tort law as it relates to freedom of speech; conduct that communicates, including the financing of election campaigns and campaign finance restrictions; the public financing of elections and the places available for speech; freedom of association; freedom of the press; interpreting freedom of religion; the Free Exercise Clause; and the Establishment Clause.